 Home inspections have been offered to frontline homeowners to monitor damage potentially caused by vibration.
-If you're interested in an inspection prior to the beginning of major construction, contact the SR 520 program at 206-770-3554 or sr520bridge@wsdot.wa.gov as soon as possible.
+If you're interested in an inspection, contact the SR 520 program at sr520bridge@wsdot.wa.gov as soon as possible.

 If a property owner identifies damage during construction, the property owner should notify the project team by emailing sr520bridge@wsdot.wa.gov or using the 24-hour construction hotline (206-775-8885).
-WSDOT will respond within 72 hours and consult with property owners to assess the cause of the damage in order to identify and provide for any necessary repairs that result from project construction activities.
+WSDOT will respond within 72 hours and direct the property owner as per the claims process.
+Potential claims will be directed to the Graham Claims Team quickly assess the cause of the damage in order to identify and provide any necessary repairs that result from project construction activities.
+Graham will consult with WSDOT regarding property damages which may result in homeowners being directed to proceed through the State of Washington's tort claim process.

 If WSDOT determines that project construction activities are resulting in structural or architectural damage to properties, WSDOT will direct work to stop on that construction activity until appropriate safeguards are put in place.
 If an emergency occurs as a result of construction activities that threaten safety or cause significant structural damage, construction will halt as rapidly as possible and take necessary measures to stabilize structures and protect public safety.